-You have seen Staffbase, you really like it and your next internal step is „talking to IT“?
-Then this article is for you.
-Here are the most common questions that we get during our initial talks with IT professionals.
-We love to talk to them, because these conversations usually change from skepticism about “just another app” to real enthusiasm that Staffbase is an enterprise-ready platform, built with professional IT environments in mind.
+Let's assume you've been looking at the Staffbase app and you really like it.
+That means your next step is likely to be "talking to IT."
+If that's the case then this is the article for you.
+To help you out, here are ten of the most common questions we get during our initial talks with IT professionals.
+We love talking with them, because these conversations usually follow a similar trajectory: skepticism about Staffbase being “just another app” changes to real enthusiasm with the realization that it's an enterprise-ready platform built with professional IT environments in mind.

-No. Staffbase is a platform for employee communications in employee-centric organisations.
+The answer is no. Staffbase is first and foremost a platform for employee communications in employee-centric organizations.
 It comes with ready-made components for the most important communication use cases.
-This includes corporate news, pages/documents, employee directory, forms, the canteen’s meal plan, maps and even leave requests.
-Staffbase consists of mobile-ready client apps for multiple platforms and a powerful Software-as-a-Service backend with a Content Management System (CMS), user management, security settings and APIs.
-We provide native apps for iOS and Android (Windows is in the make), web apps for Blackberry and currently Windows and a browser version that runs on all desktops or terminals.
-We even plan to add a specific channel for screens.
+This includes corporate news, pages/documents, employee directory, forms, the cafeteria’s meal plan, maps, and even vacation requests.
+Staffbase consists of mobile-ready client apps for multiple platforms and a powerful Software-as-a-Service backend with a Content Management System (CMS), user management, security settings, and APIs.
+We provide native apps for iOS and Android, web apps for Blackberry, and a browser version that runs on all desktops and/or terminals.

-Each customer gets a fully branded set of apps including an own name, logo and launch screen.
-All apps are based on the same platform and configuration is done in Staffbase’s Content Management System.
-This way all customers actually use the same software and benefit from our large and fast-growing customer base as well from our QA and maintenance processes.
-New features will be made available to all customers at once.
+Each customer gets a fully branded set of apps that include its company name and logo, and a customized launch screen.
+All apps are based on the same platform, and configuration is done in Staffbase’s CMS.
+In this way all customers use the same software and benefit from our large and ever-growing customer base, not to mention our quality assurance and maintenance processes.
+New features are simultaneously made available to all customers.
 Custom features can be developed using our set of APIs.

-One thing about the web-based CMS: we have built it from scratch and fully focus just on use cases around employee communication and services.
-We have demoed it to hundreds of communication and IT professionals so far and we always get a lot of excitement about the unique combination of two usually incompatible characteristics: a broad and powerful functionality but yet very easy to use.
-If you have not seen it yet – we are happy to show you around!
+One thing about the web-based CMS: we've built it from scratch and focus solely on use cases around employee communication and services.
+We've demoed it to hundreds of communication and IT professionals and the unique combination of two usually incompatible characteristics—broad and powerful functionality that's nonetheless easy to use—is always met with a lot of excitement.
+If you haven't seen it yet we'd be happy to show you around!

 #2: How are the Apps deployed?
 Can we use our MDM?

-Mobile Device Management (MDM): yes, it is possible to distribute your native apps from Staffbase through a MDM.
-Lets talk about your specific solution.
+As for Mobile Device Management (MDM): yes, it is possible to distribute your native apps from Staffbase through MDM.
+Let's talk about a specific solution for you.

 #3: Does it integrate with existing platforms (SharePoint)?